To use Auth0 as an OAuth 2.0 authorization server, you'll need to execute the following setup steps:

 - Create a user so that you can test your integration when you've finished setting it up.

-Step 1: Create an API and Non Interactive Client
+Step 1: Create an API and Machine to Machine Application

-You'll also need a Non Interactive Client, which represents your application and allows use of Auth0 for authentication.
-When you create an API, Auth0 automatically creates an associated non interactive client by default.
+You'll also need a Machine to Machine Application, which represents your application and allows use of Auth0 for authentication.
+When you create an API, Auth0 automatically creates an associated Machine to Machine Application by default.

 To begin, you'll need to log into the Auth0 Management Dashboard.
 Go the APIs and click Create API.